The Freedom Force

 - Personality Powers: He was very full of himself when he got affected by Energy X, resulting in him being literally full of energy.

 - Power Incontinence: He's forced to always wear his containment suit to keep his powers in check.
 Even so, he'll occasionally let off destructive shockwaves when struck.

 - Powered Armor: It was built to contain his unstable energy but it works just like one.
 Though how isn't explained, his brother built it as a mobility aid.
 Either he modified it himself or he powers the flight and energy blasts through the Energy X he creates alone.

-- Superpower Meltdown: The Energy-X embuing his body randomly explodes (it's what killed his brother).
-The armour is intented to prevent this.
+- Superpower Meltdown: The Energy-X imbuing his body randomly discharges (it's what killed his brother).
+The armour is intended to prevent this.